 Most people don't think much about how many potentially dangerous chemicals are in their medicine cabinets and garages until it's time to dispose of them.
 That's when things get complicated.
-Every municipality has its own rules, and some chemicals are much more dangerous than others.
+Every municipality has its own rules for disposal, and some chemicals are much more regulated (i.e. dangerous) than others.
 While products like pesticides and paint thinners contain toxic materials that require special handling, rubbing alcohol is one household chemical that you can safely dispose of on your own.
+That doesn't mean that you can simply toss the bottle in your recycling bin, though.
+Here's how to dispose of rubbing alcohol properly.

 What Is Rubbing Alcohol?